 "See that you do, my child, for the sprint endeth on Tuesday next, and management is watching."

 The hyperbole goes a long way to prove the point that Agile and Scrum has a strong resemblance to religion with its own dogmatic "truth".
 Defendants may argue that the way Agile is taught and practiced is not always true to the tenets of the Agile Manifesto but this just further drives home the point.

-In the deluge of comments after the original article a few were constructive and Cagle one by Scott Heffield (VP of Veracity Solutions) which he chose to publish on his own blog: The End of Agile: A Rebuttal.
-The rebuttal does not really go into details on contradicting the argument Cagle puts forth but more or less only says that what Cagle describes is not what he has experienced, goes on to quote experts of the Agile pantheon like Martin Fowler and Alistair Cockburn on why Agile is great, and the he concludes by pointing out that Cagle was not there to sign the manifesto like said experts, which somehow should be construed as a reason why he can't be right.
+In the deluge of comments a few were constructive and Cagle chose to publish one made by Scott Heffield (VP of Veracity Solutions) on his own blog: The End of Agile: A Rebuttal.
+This rebuttal from Scott does not really go into the details of contradicting the argument Cagle puts forth.
+Instead it only says that what Cagle describes is not what he has experienced, goes on to quote experts of the Agile pantheon like Martin Fowler and Alistair Cockburn explaining why Agile is great, and the he concludes by pointing out that Cagle was not there to sign the manifesto like said experts, which somehow should be construed as a reason for his argument to be false.

 Right.
 By appealing to personal experience, experts and not actually addressing the argument per se, Heffield just helped kill Agile himself and even buried the corpse by sounding like a religious zealot.

 Cagle does not say that everything with Agile is wrong.
 His main point is that Agile was created in a different context where developers where struggling with a different set of problems from today.
 Most projects at the time when Agile was conceived dealt with vertically integrated projects where the final, end-user facing application was responsible from everything from the UI to the database.
 Also they were typically short with a duration up to six months or so.
 There are entire classes of projects where Agile does not work well.